Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Smart Slope Toggle Switch

-The Bushnell Golf App provides additional value as you can find useful information like hole layouts with distance, 3D flyovers with distance, and wireless course updates.
+The Bushnell Golf App provides additional value as I can find useful information like hole layouts with distance, 3D flyovers with distance, and wireless course updates.
 It comes with a two-year warranty.
-Although some of the newer rangefinders use a USB charging port, the Pro XE requires a three-volt lithium (CR-2) battery.
-It has the ability to read slope, temperature, wind and barometric pressure.
+It has the ability to read slope, temperature, wind, and barometric pressure.
 It has a range of up to 1,300 yards.

 Pros